awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 | --- | --- |
 | July 12, 2019 |  The Amazon RDS team deprecated support for Microsoft SQL Server 2008 R2 in June 2019\.
 Remaining instances of Microsoft SQL Server 2008 R2 are migrating to SQL Server 2012 \(latest minor version available\)\.
 To avoid an automatic upgrade from Microsoft SQL Server 2008 R2, you can upgrade at a time that is convenient to you\.
 For more information, see [Upgrading a DB Instance Engine Version](USER_UpgradeDBInstance.Upgrading.md)\.  |
 | April 25, 2019 | Before the end of April 2019, you will no longer be able to create new Amazon RDS for SQL Server database instances using Microsoft SQL Server 2008R2\. |

+## Microsoft SQL Server Features on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport"></a>

+The supported SQL Server versions on Amazon RDS include the following features\.

+### Microsoft SQL Server 2017 Features<a name="SQLServer.Concepts.General.FeatureSupport.2017"></a>

+SQL Server 2017 includes many new features, such as the following:
++ Adaptive query processing
++ Automatic plan correction
++ GraphDB
++ Resumable index rebuilds

+For the full list of SQL Server 2017 features, see [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017) in the Microsoft documentation\.

+For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.

+### Microsoft SQL Server 2016 Features<a name="SQLServer.Concepts.General.FeatureSupport.2016"></a>

+Amazon RDS supports the following features of SQL Server 2016:
++ Always Encrypted
++ JSON Support
++ Operational Analytics
++ Query Store
++ Temporal Tables

+For the full list of SQL Server 2016 features, see [What's New in SQL Server 2016](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2016) in the Microsoft documentation\.

+### Microsoft SQL Server 2014 Features<a name="SQLServer.Concepts.General.FeatureSupport.2014"></a>

+In addition to supported features of SQL Server 2012, Amazon RDS supports the new query optimizer available in SQL Server 2014, and also the delayed durability feature\.

+For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.

+SQL Server 2014 supports all the parameters from SQL Server 2012 and uses the same default values\.
+SQL Server 2014 includes one new parameter, backup checksum default\.
+For more information, see [How to enable the CHECKSUM option if backup utilities do not expose the option](https://support.microsoft.com/en-us/kb/2656988) in the Microsoft documentation\.

+### Microsoft SQL Server 2012 Features<a name="SQLServer.Concepts.General.FeatureSupport.2012"></a>

+In addition to supported features of SQL Server 2008 R2, Amazon RDS supports the following SQL Server 2012 features:
++ Columnstore indexes \(Enterprise Edition\)
++ Online Index Create, Rebuild and Drop for XML, varchar\(max\), nvarchar\(max\), and varbinary\(max\) data types \(Enterprise Edition\)
++ Flexible Server Roles
++ Service Broker is supported, Service Broker endpoints are not supported
++ Partially Contained Databases
++ Sequences
++ Transparent Data Encryption \(Enterprise Edition only\)
++ THROW statement
++ New and enhanced spatial types
++ UTF\-16 Support
++ ALTER ANY SERVER ROLE server\-level permission

+For more information about SQL Server 2012, see [Features Supported by the Editions of SQL Server 2012](https://msdn.microsoft.com/en-us/library/cc645993%28v=sql.110%29.aspx) in the Microsoft documentation\.

+For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.

+Some SQL Server parameters have changed in SQL Server 2012\.
++ The following parameters have been removed from SQL Server 2012: `awe enabled`, `precompute rank`, and `sql mail xps`\.
+These parameters were not modifiable in SQL Server DB Instances and their removal should have no impact on your SQL Server use\.
++ A new `contained database authentication` parameter in SQL Server 2012 supports partially contained databases\.
+When you enable this parameter and then create a partially contained database, an authorized user's user name and password is stored within the partially contained database instead of in the master database\.
+For more information about partially contained databases, see [Contained Databases](http://msdn.microsoft.com/en-us/library/ff929071.aspx) in the Microsoft documentation\.

+### Microsoft SQL Server 2008 R2 Deprecated on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>

+We are upgrading all existing instances that are still using SQL Server 2008 R2 to the latest minor version of SQL Server 2012\.
+For more information, see [Version Management in Amazon RDS](#SQLServer.Concepts.General.Version-Management)\.

+For more information about SQL Server 2008 R2, see [Features Supported by the Editions of SQL Server 2008 R2](https://msdn.microsoft.com/en-us/library/cc645993%28v=sql.105%29.aspx) in the Microsoft documentation\.

 ## Change Data Capture Support for Microsoft SQL Server DB Instances<a name="SQLServer.Concepts.General.CDC"></a>